atifalimd/mlops-practice/README.md

 3. create load_data.py in src dir
 4. dvc.yaml file
-define stage -01(load_dataset) and run using command dvc repro all the changes will be updated in dvc.lock file
+define stage -01(load_dataset) and run using command dvc repro all the changes will be updated in dvc.lock file for stage-01
-5. create split_data.py for stage-02
+5. define stage -01(spit_data) and run using command dvc repro all the changes wiil be updated in dvc.lock file for stage-02
+6. define stage -03(train_evaluate) and run using command dvc repro